 Africa is inspiring; for me it is where I grew up and as a child, it nurtured a love for wildlife and for exploration.
-As an adult, I have travelled much of its Southern and Eastern landmass and, finally, 20 years after I caught my first tigerfish (Hydrocynus vittatus) in the Okavango Delta on a spinning rod, I am heading back to try and catch another; this time on fly.
+As an adult, I have travelled much of its southern and eastern landmass and, finally, 20 years after I caught my first tigerfish (Hydrocynus vittatus) in the Okavango Delta on a spinning rod, I’ve been back to catch managed to get back to try catch another; this time on fly.

 Extremely aggressive, tigerfish are Africa’s most sought after freshwater game fish and these hard fighting, fish, with their propensity towards aerial acrobatics and a truly impressive set of flesh destroying teeth, are Africa’s ultimate freshwater challenge; particularly for those of us wanting to target them on fly.

 Where to go and when?
 Wherever you go in the world, picking the optimum time for any trip is key and I hope that the summary below will, if nothing else, give you the inspiration to work out with us which destination will fit into your diary, to pack your 9#’s and your tiger wire, and fly south for a great (and toothy) fly fishing adventure.